oxidecomputer/crucible/README.md

 To give it a burl, first build the workspace with `cargo build`.
 Then run a set of Downstairs processes:

-To create and run a downstairs, use the `-c` flag.
-If you have already created a downstairs region, you should not use the `-c` flag, it will only work on the first creation.
+To create a downstairs region, use the `create` subcommand.

+To run a downstairs agent that will listen for upstairs to connect to it, provide the `run` subcommand.

+Shown next is an example of creating three downstairs instances (run each in a different window) on the same machine.
+Each should have a unique UUID, port, and directory where the region files will be.
+Once each is created we will then `run` them.
 ```
+$ cargo run -q -p crucible-downstairs -- create -u $(uuidgen) -p 3801 -d var/3801
-$ cargo run -q -p crucible-downstairs -- -c -p 3801 -d var/3801
+$ cargo run -q -p crucible-downstairs -- run -p 3801 -d var/3801
-raw options: Opt { address: 0.0.0.0, port: 3801, data: "var/3801" }
-listening on 0.0.0.0:3801
 ...
 ```

 ```
+$ cargo run -q -p crucible-downstairs -- create -u $(uuidgen) -p 3802 -d var/3802
-$ cargo run -q -p crucible-downstairs -- -c -p 3802 -d var/3802
+$ cargo run -q -p crucible-downstairs -- run -p 3802 -d var/3802
-raw options: Opt { address: 0.0.0.0, port: 3802, data: "var/3802" }
-listening on 0.0.0.0:3802
-...
 ```

 ```
+$ cargo run -q -p crucible-downstairs -- create -u $(uuidgen) -p 3803 -d var/3803
-$ cargo run -q -p crucible-downstairs -- -c -p 3803 -d var/3803
+$ cargo run -q -p crucible-downstairs -- run -p 3803 -d var/3803
-raw options: Opt { address: 0.0.0.0, port: 3803, data: "var/3803" }
-listening on 0.0.0.0:3803
-...
 ```

-Then, connect to them by using the crucible client program that will start the upstairs side of crucible for you, run a write/flush/read, then exit.
+Once all three are started, you can connect to them by using the crucible client program that will start the upstairs side of crucible for you, run a write/flush/read, then exit.

 ```
 $ cargo run -q -p crucible -- -t 127.0.0.1:3803 -t 127.0.0.1:3802 -t 127.0.0.1:3801